dssg/aequitas/README.md

 >
 > **Version 1.0.0: Aequitas Flow - Optimizing Fairness in ML Pipelines**
 >
-> Explore Aequitas Flow, our latest update in version 1.0.0, designed to enrich Fair ML experimentation with new, streamlined capabilities.
-Elevate your ML fairness journey today.
+> Explore Aequitas Flow, our latest update in version 1.0.0, designed to augment bias audits with bias mitigation and allow enrich  experimentation with Fair ML methods using our new, streamlined capabilities.
 >